Immensitas-Archived/vizury-ios-sdk/README.md

 ![createProject-2](https://github.com/vizury/vizury-ios-sdk/blob/master/resources/add-bundle-id.png)

+`Note : The GoogleService-Info.plist file that you have downloaded will have certain settings like IS_ADS_ENABLED, IS_SIGNIN_ENABLED set as YES.
+You have to add correspinding pod dependencies for the same or you can turn them off if you are not using them`

 Next go the `Manage` option of the created project.

 ![createProject-3](https://github.com/vizury/vizury-ios-sdk/blob/master/resources/manage-app.png )

-Click on `Cloud Messaging` tab and upload APNS Certificates (P12 format).
-Also note down the the `Legacy Server key` as this will be required later during the integration
+Click on `Cloud Messaging` tab and upload APNs Authentication Key (.p8 format).
+Also note down the the `Legacy Server key` as this will be required later during the integration.
+You can also upload APNs certificaties but configuration with auth keys is recommended as they are the more current method for sending notifications to iOS

 ![createProject-4](https://github.com/vizury/vizury-ios-sdk/blob/master/resources/upload-p12.png )

-`Note: When you are developing, upload the development APNS certificate to get the development configuration file.
-While releasing upload production APNS certificate to get production configuration file and use it in the project.
-Also make sure you change the AndGCMWithSandBoxOption value to @NO while` [initializing the vizury sdk](#sdk-init)

-`Note : The GoogleService-Info.plist file that you have downloaded will have certain settings like IS_ADS_ENABLED, IS_SIGNIN_ENABLED set as YES.
-You have to add correspinding pod dependencies for the same or you can turn them off if you are not using them`

 ### <a id="config-app"></a>Configuring Application